cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 - `container.pods.exec` - Execute commands inside a running pod (e.g., kubectl exec).
 - `container.pods.get` - View details of a specific pod.
 - `container.pods.list` - List all pods in a namespace or cluster.

+#### Cado Host Permissions

+Permissions related to the Cado Host operations:

+- `iam.serviceAccounts.signBlob` - Sign a blob of data digitally.